About

 Eastern Cemetery

 In 2022 I began collaborating with three colleagues on National Endowment for the Humanities funded research to explore the layers of experience and forms of social violence surrounding Louisville’s massively over buried Eastern Cemetery, well as the incredible work of a volunteer community group to maintain the site.
 Along with Drs.
 Jennings (PI), Smallwood, and Marklein, we combine archaeological and ethnographic methods to better understand Eastern’s past and present.
-I will coordinate ethnographic work on this project between 2022 and 2024.
-We are working with four excellent Anthropology students on this data collection.
+I coordinate ethnographic work on this project, and we are working with several excellent Anthropology students on data collection.
+A 2023 story by Louisville Public Media about Eastern and our research can be read or listened to here.

 Residential Solar & Housing Justice

-In 2022 I began working as a co-PI with colleagues from Public Health (PI, D. Johnson), Sociology, and at Metro on a new applied project to explore the possibilities for residential solar installations to build towards housing justice.
-This project, funded by the Health Equity Innovation Hub, examines the experiences and impacts of households who participate in the Solar Over Louisville program.
-We will be working with four students from across the university on this project.
+In 2022 I began working as a co-PI with colleagues from Public Health (PI, D. Johnson), Sociology, and at Metro on an applied project to explore the possibilities for residential solar installations to build housing justice.
+This project, funded by the Health Equity Innovation Hub and the Gheens Foundation, examines the experiences and impacts of households who participate in the Solar Over Louisville program.
+We worked with a great set of undergraduate and graduate students from across the university on this project.

 Student Experiences of Campus Sustainability